pablovalle/MT-AutonomousVehicle/README.md

 * The `functions` directory includes the functions needed by the Matlab scripts.
 * The `data` directory includes some data needed to run the experiments.
 * The `Results` directory includes al the intermediate and final experimental data, so that the expensive simulation and other steps can be skipped.
+* The `baseline` directory includes the scripts and data for the baseline (threshold-based oracle) experiments.